elenam/JavaLambdaGenerics/JavaFunctional.md

 		int countMediumStrings = countElements(strings, notSmall.and(notLarge));
 		System.out.println(countMediumStrings);
 ```
 Likewise you can use `or` and `negate`.
 These are default methods provided with the interface (i.e. they actually are implemented).
-Note that `and` and 'or` are shortcircuiting, so they will be evaluated left-to-right only until the answer is determined.
+Note that `and` and `or` are shortcircuiting, so they will be evaluated left-to-right only until the answer is determined.

-Predicate is one of the interfacees provided by the java.util.function package.
+`Predicate` is one of the interfacees provided by the java.util.function package.
 The package provides interfaces for other cases of functions.
 Because Java is statically typed and primitive types are different from each other and from object types, there is a variety of interfaces (for instance, `Function` represents and arbitrary function from one object type to another, and `DoubleFunction` is a function from a double to an arbitrary object type.
 There are also interfaces for functions with two arguments ("bi-functions").
 A common method provided by an interface is `apply` (would be used similar to `test` in the example above).
 Functional interfaces for consumer/producer model operate via methods `accept\get` respectively.

 ## Error checking
 ```java